-As reported in last year's Statement, an amount totalling $\pounds 1,035,141.92$ was paid into a company called, Shard Capital Limited.
-In January 2021, having taken financial advice, Dalriada instructed Shard to disinvest funds.
-Shard confirmed this would be done by way of a series of payments and, in May 2021, the final amount was received.
-In total, $\pounds 1,170,848.34$ was repaid to the Scheme.
+As reported in last year's Statement, an amount totalling £1,170,848.34 was repaid to the Scheme from a company called Shard Capital Limited in May 2021.
 The account held with Shard has now been closed and the funds have been invested in line with the Scheme's current Statement of Investment Principles ("SIP").
-Any funds paid to the Scheme after Dalriada's appointment (26th March 2019) have also been invested in line with the SIP.
+Any funds paid to the Scheme after Dalriada's appointment (26th March 2019) also remain invested in line with the SIP.

-A further investment was made in a company called Patagro Handels.
-This is a Swiss based investment.
+A further investment was made in a company called Patagro Handels which is a Swiss based investment.
 On checking the Handelsregister, Dalriada became aware that the Nidwalden court opened the bankruptcy of Patagro Handels on 4 October 2021.
-We made contact with the Court and received a response requesting for a claim on behalf of the Scheme to be submitted by 29 April 2022.
+We made contact with the Court and received a response requesting that a claim on behalf of the Scheme to be submitted by 29 April 2022.
 As this meant Dalriada was dealing with Swiss law and in order to ensure that the claim was submitted effectively, we instructed a Swiss legal firm, Lenz & Staehelin, to advise on the formalities.
 A claim for CHF 1,798,866.70 (to include interest of CHF 280,280.88 in line with the Loan Agreement) was submitted on 28 April 2022.
-While we thought that it was important to lodge a claim on behalf of the Scheme, we are not confident that there will be any return on this investment.